 Cooperative Work Experience Education (CWEE) is an educational approach that turns work-based learning experiences into college credit.
-Learning occurs on the job - there are no classroom meetings (other than an initial orientation) and you do not have to be enrolled in other courses in order to enroll in a CWEE course.
+Learning occurs on the job - there are no classroom meetings and you do not have to be enrolled in other courses in order to enroll in a CWEE course.
 You can earn up to 8 units in one semester, for a total of 16 units that apply to an Associate Degree and transfer to 4-year Universities.

 You must be working in order to earn college credit through CWEE.
 You can work in a full-time or part-time paid job, work as a volunteer, be self-employed or work for a family business.
-If you are unemployed but want to earn CWEE credit as a volunteer, your CWEE instructor can help you find a volunteer position that relates to your college and career goals and aligns with your college schedule.
 Each unit that you wish to earn requires that you document at least 75 hours of work as a paid employee (or 60 hours as a volunteer) over the course of the semester, in addition to completing one learning objective.

 You will have documentation requirements, in addition to working on your learning objectives.
 The specific documents, their general due dates, and the point values assigned to each of them can be found on the "Assignment Tracking Worksheet".